Balance of payments: Economic policy and the balance of payment

 The economic policy objectives could, in principle, serve as the standard for the balance of payments policies.
 At the same time, exchange rate policy is treated as income policy.
-F. De Roos (1982) argues that only equilibrium of the balance of payments can be considered as a long term criterium for the balance of payments policy in the case of stable exchange rates.
-In the case of flexible exchange rates, the criterium can be found in the degree of domestic economic stability.
+F. De Roos (1982) argues that only equilibrium of the balance of payments can be considered as a long term criterion for the balance of payments policy in the case of stable exchange rates.
+In the case of flexible exchange rates, the criterion can be found in the degree of domestic economic stability.